bitwarden/help/_articles/faqs/product-faqs.md

 **A:** In order to perform an autofill when a website or page loads, you will want to go to Settings > Options and select  "Enable Auto-fill On Page Load".

-If you do not want to enable autofill when a page loads and still want the ability to autofill easily and quickly then you may want to try using the keyboard shortcuts or one of the other autofill methods shown here:  <https://help.bitwarden.com/article/auto-fill-browser/>
+If you do not want to enable autofill when a page loads and still want the ability to autofill easily and quickly then you may want to try using the keyboard shortcuts or one of the other autofill methods shown [here]({{site.baseurl}}article/auto-fill/#browser-extension)

 ### Q: Can I download Bitwarden on F-Droid?
 I cannot find it.